 Chair: Vice President for Student Services.

-Members: Representatives of major student organizations; Director of appointed by the President.

-Admissions; counselors; and three faculty representatives

-Functions: The committee advises the Vice President for Student Services on the current status of student housing, welfare, guidance, counseling, career services, student government, student organizations, recreation, and other student activities of a nonacademic nature.
+Members: Representatives of major student organizations; Director of Admissions; counselors; and three faculty representatives appointed by the President.
+Functions: The committee advises the Vice President for Student Services on the current status of student housing, welfare, guidance, counseling, career services, student government, student organizations, recreation, and other student activities of a non- academic nature.
 Scope of Authority: The Student Life Council sets the standards and procedures for student elections, recommends guidelines for student housing welfare, and utilization of student facilities.
 It provides advisory support to programs related to varsity athletics, intramurals, resident halls, and student organizations.